Microscopy¶

 image = (image - self.mean) / self.std

-mask = self.model(image)
+mask = self.nn_model(image)

 return mask

-def shared_step(self, batch, stage):
+def shared_step(self, batch, stage: str):

 image, mask = batch

-# Shape of the image should be (batch_size, num_channels, height, width)
+# Required shape: (batch_size, num_channels, height, width)

 assert image.ndim == 4